Moebits/waifu2x/readme.md

 </div>

 ### About
-This package uses the pre-built Windows x64 and macOS arm64 binaries from [**waifu2x-converter-cpp**](https://github.com/DeadSix27/waifu2x-converter-cpp) in order to upscale anime-styled images with node.js.
+This package uses pre-built Waifu2x binaries in order to upscale anime-styled images with node.js.
 For upscaling videos, you will also need to have [**ffmpeg**](https://ffmpeg.org/) installed.
 For a gui version, you can also see my [Waifu2x GUI app](https://github.com/Tenpi/Waifu2x-GUI).

-**New** - Added the [**Real-ESRGAN**](https://github.com/xinntao/Real-ESRGAN) upscaler which is faster and gives better results than waifu2x.
-To use it, set upscaler to "real-esrgan" in the options.
+Real-ESRGAN - To use Real-ESRGAN instead, set the upscaler to "real-esrgan" in the options.
 When using Real-ESRGAN, you can only provide scale factors from 2-4 and all other waifu2x specific settings are ignored.
 At 4x upscale it uses the Anime4x model which is a bit slower, but provides better results, so it is recommended to upscale at 4x when using Real-ESRGAN.

+Real-CUGAN - To use Real-CUGAN instead, set the upscaler to "real-cugan" in the options.
+You can only provide scale factors 1/2/4 and all other waifu2x specific settings are ignored.

+PyTorch Models - To use a custom pytorch model, set the upscaler to an absolute path to the model.
+All other settings are ignored.

 ### Insall
 ```ts